In this article on Bootstrapping in Angular, let us find out how Angular works internally and bootstraps our app. We use ng new

 The Angular reads the bootstrap metadata and loads the AppComponent

-Finally, we arrive at AppComponent
+Finally, we arrived at AppComponent

 , which is the root component of the AppModule